Roasted Garlic and Tomato Bread

 Serves 10 to 12

-Garlic bread is one of those somwhat retro-feeling indulgences, right?
-You forget about it (because, really, you’re not supposed to think about garlic bread, are you? sure you are), and then one day a waiter puts down a basket of hot, buttery, oil-laced garlic bread on the table, announced by its delightfully assertive uber-smell, and if you even think for a minute you can resist you are a better woman than I.
+Garlic bread is one of those somewhat retro-feeling indulgences, right?
+You forget about it (because, really, you’re not supposed to think about garlic bread, are you?
+Sure you are), and then one day a waiter puts down a basket of hot, buttery, oil-laced garlic bread on the table, announced by its delightfully assertive and unmistakable aroma, and if you even think for a minute you can resist you are a better woman than I.

 This version trades in minced raw garlic for the slightly mellower and softer taste of roasted garlic, and a pop of color and flavor from roasted tomatoes.
-You can roast the garlic and tomatoes on the same baking sheet at 375 or 400°F for about 45 minutes — it is not an exact science, just until they are both soft.
+You can roast the garlic and tomatoes on the same baking sheet at 375 or 400°F for about 30 minutes, then take out the tomatoes and let the garlic roast on for a bit if it’s not super soft (just give it a squeeze in the tin foil to check)—it is not an exact science, just until they are both soft.

 - 3 12-inch loaves Italian bread, cut almost all the way through into 12 slices each (see Note)